 Osteoporosis is defined as “the wasting away of bone” and the term literally means “porous bones”.
-It is often called the silent epidemic as many people can be unaware of its onset and the first indication of the disease can be falling and breaking a bone.
+It is often called the silent epidemic as many people are unaware of its onset and the first indication of the disease can be falling and breaking a bone.
 It has been considered a natural part of aging although with treatment it is largely preventable.Dr Frederick S Kaplan, a professor of orthopaedic surgery at the University of Pennsylvania describes osteoporosis in the following way:

 “if hypertension is a silent killer, osteoporosis is a silent thief.
 It insidiously robs the skeleton of its banked resources, often for decades, until the bone is weak enough to sustain a spontaneous fracture”